• Skip to primary navigation

 In this alphabetized list, you can find vegan options from around the state.

-Cedar Falls is one of the few places in Iowa where you can find fried, yeast-raised vegan donuts!
-(The other place is in Waterloo.)
+Cedar Falls & Waterloo are two of the few places in Iowa where you can find fried, yeast-raised vegan donuts!

-In addition to donuts, Cedar Falls offers cinnamon rolls, cupcakes, smoothie bowls, and fun sightseeing.
+In addition to donuts, the area offers cinnamon rolls, cupcakes, smoothie bowls, the biggest smash burgers you’ve ever seen, and fun sightseeing.

-Get the inside scoop in this vegan food guide to Cedar Falls, Iowa.
+Get the inside scoop in this vegan food guide to Cedar Falls & Waterloo, Iowa.

 Cedar Rapids